orgua/throwing_board/readme.md

 - Lift board and try turning points without losing synchronization
    - Standing straight with arms down
    - Squat a bit, board should be right above knees, arms still straight
-   - Stand up again, move board to top with straight arms.
-Height-Orientation is on smallest base
+   - Stand up again, move board to top (again straight arms).
+Height-Orientation is focussed on smallest base
 - Exercise tempo without a flyer
    - One person leads the bases by giving commands.
 Start with "and" or "breath in"
    - Breath in without lifting, just open chest
-   - **Going down, more by pulling less** (better understandable with flyers weight), **charge muscles**, very slow, even slow down more…
+   - **Going down, more by pulling less** (weight of flyer), **charge muscles**, very slow, even slow down more…
    - Reach lowest point, knee-high
    - Accelerate on the way up and **keep the last kick for the very end**
    - wait for turning point of flyer and prepare to go down, ready to catch the flyer softly.